 Card Not Present Fraud

-According to Invesp, fraud has cost eCommerce businesses in the United States’ $6.7 billion in one year.
+According to Invesp, eCommerce fraud attacks have cost eCommerce businesses in the United States’ $6.7 billion in one year.
 Besides, users lose their payment card details, sensitive data, and social security numbers due to hacking. eCommerce sites must focus on security by familiarizing themselves with the PCI DSS (Payment Card Industry Data Security Standard) and how to remain compliant.

 PCI compliance can help secure and protect card data.
 Another way to avert hacking attacks is to avoid collecting and storing sensitive data against PCI standards.
 Always updating your eCommerce platform with a security patch within days of a new version release is imperative.
 Demanding strong authentication, a complex password, and setting up an alert system for suspicious behaviour are other ways to avoid hacking on your eCommerce website.